 Welcome to the VOL Navy!

-The VOL Navy is a loose knit community of boaters and people that love the water who congregate at the docks outside Neyland Stadium.
-There is no formality to it yet all people that attend the Navy treat each other as a family.
-It is quite special.
+The VOL Navy is a loose knit community of boaters and people that love the water who congregate at the docks outside Neyland Stadium on home football weekends in Knoxville, TN.
+There is no formality to the way it happens, yet all who attend have a great time and treat each other as a family.
+It is really quite special.

-Dockage is on a first come, first serve basis.
-No reservations required.
-The only protocol is for the larger boats to moor up to the docks; the smaller boats tie off from them.
-The lines of boats can reach up to 13 vessels into the river.
-The only limitation to the size of the line is the river channel.
-No boats can tie up beyond the sail line.
-The Tennessee Wildlife Resource Agency (TWRA) makes it easy, monitors the area and simply helps control that.
+Mooring at the Vol Navy Docks outside Neyland Stadium is on a first come, first serve basis.
+No reservations are required.
+The only protocol requires larger boats to moor up to the docks first.
+Smaller boats tie off in a row from them.
+Consecutive rows of boats can reach up to 13 vessels or more out into the river.
+The only limitation to the length of each row is related to the width of the river channel.
+No boats are allowed to tie up beyond the channel “sail line”.
+The Tennessee Wildlife Resource Agency (TWRA) provides great assistance in helping to ensure all boats are moored safely.

-We host yachts as large as 110 feet long to 4′ kayaks.
-Be mindful of that if you need to be next to the docks and plan accordingly.
-Larger boats must arrive as early as possible to secure dock side mooring.
-Some begin arriving as early as Tuesday of game week.
+The Vol Navy docks accommodate vessels of all kinds, from yachts as long as 110 feet to stand up paddle boards as short as 5 feet.
+Boaters should be mindful of that if they need to be dockside, they should plan accordingly.
+Larger boats must arrive as early as possible.
+Some begin arriving as early as Tuesday the week of the game.

-When you arrive, you simply identify a preferred boat to tie up to (one that would match your length or be slightly larger) and slowly approach.
-If the boat you choose is occupied, the owners will certainly see you and come out to help.
-If the boat is unoccupied, simply tie up to them (no one will mind, and you will make great friends).
+When you arrive, simply identify a suitable boat to tie up to (one that matches the length of your boat) and approach slowly.
+If the boat you select is attended, the crew will certainly see you and come out to help.
+If the boat is unattended, simply tie up to them.
+No one will mind, and you will make great friends.